 Dramatic changes in the past 15 years brought new life to the Plaza District.
 The district was first developed in the 1920s at the end of the city’s trolley line.
 For the next 40 years the area served as a bustling commercial district for the growing neighborhoods that surrounded it.
 The district started to a decline through the 70s, 80s and 90s but new development there since has turned it into a thriving hub of creativity.

-The Plaza District, located on NW 16 between Classen Boulevard and Pennsylvania Avenue, is one of the city’s most walkable corridors and contains art galleries, a tattoo shop, restaurants, collaborative work spaces and Lyric Theatre of Oklahoma, which includes the Thelma Gaylord Academy and a performance space in the 1935-era Plaza Theatre, newly rebuilt and home to professional performance productions and other events.
+The Plaza District, located on NW 16 between Classen Boulevard and Pennsylvania Avenue, is one of the city’s most walkable corridors and contains art galleries, a tattoo shop, restaurants, collaborative work spaces and Lyric Theatre of Oklahoma, which includes the Thelma Gaylord Academy and a performance space in the 1935-era Plaza Theatre, which has been newly rebuilt and is home to professional performance productions and other events.
 Lyric Theatre was one of the first entities to invest in the district, playing a crucial role in the Plaza’s rebirth.

 The District is home to monthly events such as Live!
 On the Plaza and the Plaza District Festival in September.
 It is a popular place for visitors who want to find that unique gift, enjoy a drink and soak in an area that now has a hipster, modern vibe.
 Almost any night of the week you can find something interesting going on in the Plaza so keep up an eye on their events page.